What is Churn Rate in the Developed Custom MVP App Startup?

 You will always have some degree of churn over a specific time period.
 While a retention rate of 100% is amazing, this doesn’t happen all that often.

 One good way to see if your churn is natural is to look at the churn in relation to when your customers subscribed – this is known as cohort analysis.
 For example, if you see a small amount of churn from customers who have been with you for twelve months, it might be that their contract ran out and they moved somewhere else.

 However, if you’re seeing a lot of customers leave after one month, it might be a sign that something isn’t right.

 Sometimes customers leave because they don’t understand a product or aren’t getting the right amount of value from it.
 You can mitigate this by providing as much assistance as possible.

-Ways you can support customers and get back to your ideal churn rate in a startup MVP include:
+Ways you can support customers and get back to your ideal churn rate in the Developed Custom MVP App Startup include:

 - Providing a solid email onboarding procedure

 - Offering a web chat service to answer customer questions.
 Utilizing chatbots means you can be available 24 hours a day